St. Mary’s Interpretation Services: Do’s & Don’ts

 Interpretation over video: Access an interpreter on video in 52 languages through iPads, EPIC or our telehealth platforms.
 Each unit has one or more iPads to facilitate video remote interpretation access.

 In-person interpreter: ideal for sensitive or complex conversations, when requiring cultural mediation, or when helping deaf or hard-of-hearing patients.
 Advanced scheduling required.
-At St. Mary’s, we have an on-site Spanish interpreter, Alma Rodriguez, available weekdays 8:00– 4:30.
+At St. Mary’s, we have an on-site Spanish medical interpreter, Alma Rodriguez, available weekdays 8:00– 4:30.
 To contact her, call 970-298-3838, choose option 1, and ask the dispatcher to connect you.

 Document the offering and provision of interpretation services, as well as any refusal of such services by the patient, for all visits or clinically significant conversations.